SgtCoDFish/bedrock-bootstrap/02-booting-qemu-and-hifive/README.md

 ## Notes

 [1] (Note also that that datasheet is actually old, but the description of the boot process is in some ways easier to follow.
-More "up to date" details are available [here](https://sifive.cdn.prismic.io/sifive%2F4d063bf8-3ae6-4db6-9843-ee9076ebadf7_fe310-g000.pdf)).
+More up to date details are available [here](https://sifive.cdn.prismic.io/sifive%2F4d063bf8-3ae6-4db6-9843-ee9076ebadf7_fe310-g000.pdf)).

 [2] From the same datasheet's boot description:
 > `fence 0,0` is encoded as `0x0000000F`, and the instruction may be modified by burning additional bits to transform it into a `JAL` instruction (opcode `0x6F`) to execute arbitrary code rather than jumping directly to the beginning of the SPI-Flash.